kubernetes-sigs/blob-csi-driver/docs/workload-identity-static-pv-mount.md

 ### Limitations
  - This feature is not supported for NFS mount since NFS mount does not need credentials.
- - This feature would still retrieve storage account key using federated identity credentials.
+ - This feature no longer retrieves storage account key using federated identity credentials starting from v1.25.4 or v1.26.1 and later versions.

 ## Prerequisites
 ### 1. Create a cluster with oidc-issuer enabled and get the credential